 This group invites students to have parish pride and participate in parish life, Celebrate Our Parishes Days, Terrific Teachers and Angel Educator awards and breakfast, Class Sunshine Girls, Christmas gifts and other recognition for parish ministers and parishes, Valentine’s Day treat for parishes, annual luncheon for pastors/youth ministers.

 This group is comprised of students who have experienced the death of a parent, brother or sister.
 The group meets for lunch during the school day six times each year and is a tremendous resource for those who have suffered through similar experiences.

 Multicultural Student Union

+Learn a little.
+Change a lot.
+Grow together.
 The Multicultural Student Union (MSU) advocates for the multiculturalism of the Mount Notre Dame Community.
 Established upon the Hallmarks of the Sisters of Notre Dame de Namur, members of the MSU strive to spread knowledge, understanding, and acceptance of all cultures and ethnicities throughout the MND community, and provide a safe place for all people to come together in peace.
 MSU focuses on educating members on the differences within our own communities, build community among its members and provide activities and fun facts for the entire MND community.
 Membership is open to all students.

 Mount Notre Dame works closely with St. Vincent de Paul through our own, school-based Conference.
 Activities include monthly meetings, assisting with emergency financial assistance through selecting recipients, participating in Urban Plunges with SVDP (January and July), work with SVDP for our Canned Food Drive, and help serve on Saturday mornings one day each month.